Princeton University East Asia Program

-- Earn credit for application to study tour of China and Japan
+- Earn credit for application for study tour of China and Japan.

 In 2003, Princeton joined the Columbia branch of the initiative and began hosting four to five Saturday seminars each semester.
 Each day-long seminar includes a morning session taught by a faculty member from Princeton, Columbia, or the University of Pennsylvania on his or her area of expertise, and the afternoon session is led by a faculty member of a New Jersey high school.
 The program is intended to prepare teachers to teach about Asia, enrich the content of Asia in classrooms, and to work toward creating a more long-term presence for Asia in American schools.